 Helping guarantee all Texas children have access to a higher education, regardless of their family's financial resources.

-In an initiative to increase access to higher education, Texas State University has developed the Bobcat Promise.
+To increase access to higher education, Texas State University offers the Bobcat Promise.
 This program guarantees free tuition and mandatory fees for 15 credit hours per semester (not to exceed your demonstrated need) to new entering freshmen with a family adjusted gross income that does not exceed $35,000.

 Eligible students must apply and be accepted for admission, as well as submit a completed Free Application for Federal Student Aid (FAFSA), no later than March 15 prior to the upcoming academic year in order to receive the guaranteed funds.
 Students may qualify for the program for up to eight continuous long semesters (fall and spring).
 This program will provide up to the cost of 15 credit hours of tuition and fees each fall and spring semester (an award in excess of $10,000 per academic year).

 Under the Bobcat Promise, tuition and mandatory fees will be paid (up to a student’s demonstrated need) through a combination of federal, state and institutional funds.
 These funds include, but are not limited to, PELL Grant, Supplemental Educational Opportunity Grant (SEOG), TEXAS Grant, Texas Public Educational Grant (TPEG), Texas State Tuition Grant (TSTG), institutional scholarships, college work study, etc.

 To be eligible for the Bobcat Promise, you must:

 Disclaimer - In accordance with NCAA rules, current and prospective student-athletes will be awarded on an individual basis.
 In some cases, certain forms of financial assistance (such as those offered via the Bobcat Promise) may not be awarded to or accepted by a student-athlete.

 To continue being eligible for the Bobcat Promise after the first year, you must: